TheresaLui/SelfHelpContent_v2/articles/problemscopingques.orcas.mysql/problemscopingques-mysql-connectivity-firewall.md

             "id": "problem_end_time",
             "order": 2,
             "controlType": "datetimepicker",
             "displayLabel": "When did the problem stop?
-(If ongoing, leave this field blank)", "infoBalloonText": "Enter when the error stopped, or leave blank if the issue is ongoing.", "required": false,
+(If ongoing, leave this field blank.)", "infoBalloonText": "Enter when the error stopped, or leave blank if the issue is ongoing.", "required": false,
             "diagnosticInputRequiredClients": "Portal"